 - Complaint Process for Students Regarding Educational Programs

-From the list below, please review the status of the state where you are currently residing for any special restrictions which may exist for your academic program of interest.
+Review the status of the state where you are currently residing for any special restrictions which may exist for your academic program of interest.
 State Authorization is a complex and dynamic environment.
 Prospective students should check this site often for updates.